Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Model

 We scale the covariance matrices as our approach requires them to be on the correlation scale for regularization:

 We emphasize that the assumption of independent genetic effects is only made for the genetic and residual covariance estimators in equation (\ref{eq:SS}).
 We use a marker-based kinship matrix in the final genomic prediction step.
-The assumption of diagonal kinship ($\K=\I_{n_g}$) in (\ref{eq:SS}) only means that the subsequent factor analysis is based on the covariance between the total (rather than only the additive) genetic effects.
-This seems a reasonable approximation since for most quantitative traits the genetic variance is predominantly additive \citep{Hilletal_2008}.
+The assumption of diagonal kinship ($\K=\I_{n_g}$) in (\ref{eq:SS}) simply means that the subsequent factor analysis is based on the covariance between the total (rather than only the additive) genetic effects.

-\subsection{Redundancy filtering (step II)}
+\subsubsection{Redundancy filtering (step II)}

 Given the fact that multicollinearity is common in HTP data, some of the $p$ secondary features will likely show near perfect genetic correlation and are therefore redundant.
 We filter the genetic correlation matrix using the algorithm described by \citet{Peetersetal2019} with an absolute genetic correlation threshold $\tau$ (i.e., after filtering, no two features will have an absolute genetic correlation $|\rho^g|$ equal to, or exceeding $\tau$).
 This filtering step produces $\Cormath_{ss}^{g*}\in \mathbb{R}^{p^*\times p^*}$ containing only the $p^*$ secondary features that pass filtering ($p^*\leq p$).
 We subset the residual correlation matrix and data matrix so they too only contain the remaining $p^*$ features.